nobuyuki83/delfem2/readme.md

 ## from GitHub

-installation from github can be done with:
+Installation from github can be done with the command:
 ```
 pip3 install git+https://github.com/nobuyuki83/delfem2
 ```